Chuck Bown

 Richard Charles Bown Jr. (born February 22, 1954) is an American former race car driver who competed in various levels in NASCAR.
 He won two NASCAR championships; the 1976 NASCAR Winston West Series championship and the 1990 NASCAR Busch Series championship.
 His last ride came in 1999.
 He lives with his wife in Asheboro, North Carolina.
-He is the older brother of former fellow NASCAR competitor Jim Bown.
+He is the older brother of former fellow NASCAR competitor Jim Bown and son of former competitor Dick Bown.

 1970s

 Bown made his NASCAR debut in 1972 in the Winston Cup Series.
 At the age of seventeen, he ran the Winston Western 500 at Riverside International Raceway the No. 27 Plymouth owned by his father Dick.
 Bown started 22nd but finished 32nd that day after crashing on lap 88.
 Bown made two more starts in the No. 27 that year, with his best finish being fourteenth at the second Riverside race.

 In 1973, Bown returned to the Winston Cup Series driving his father's No. 03 Dodge, finishing in the top-ten for the first time in his career at the Tuborg 400 at Riverside.
 In 1974, Bown again competed in the three California races on the Winston Cup Series schedule, the two events at Riverside as well as at Ontario Motor Speedway.
 His best finish was 20th.
 In 1976, Bown began driving for Gerald Cracker, driving the No. 01 Chevrolet in four races, and the No. 03 at Riverside, where he had his best finish.
 Bown was named the Most Popular Driver of the Year in the NASCAR Winston West Series in 1977.
-In 1979, Bown drove Jim Testa's No. 68 Buick and Chevrolet in 7 Winston Cup events.
+In 1979, Bown drove Jim Testa's No. 68 Buick and Chevrolet in seven Winston Cup events.
 He scored a seventh place finish in the Daytona 500 and a sixth place finish in the Firecracker 400.
 He drove eleven races for the next two years for different owners, but did not reach the top-ten.